siongui/userpages/content/articles/2018/07/30/golang-wasm-hello-world%en.rst

 .. code-block:: go

-  $ go get -u github.com/siongui/godom/wasm
+  $ GOARCH=wasm GOOS=js go get -u github.com/siongui/godom/wasm

 Next, we use alert_ method to display an alert box which says *Hello World*.
 It is easy -